nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `editDeck INDEX DECK_NAME`
 - `INDEX` is the index of the deck you want to edit.
 - `DECK_NAME` is the new name you want to assign to the specified deck.
-  - The new deck name cannot be the name of an existing deck.
+  - The new deck name must not match any existing deck names (Deck names are case-sensitive).

 Example:
-- `editDeck 1 Chemistry` will edit the name of the first deck in the deck list to Chemistry.
+- `editDeck 1 Chemistry` will edit the name of the first deck in the deck list to "Chemistry".

 ### 3.3.3.
 Deleting a Deck : `deleteDeck`